 - Environmental Law Handbook (Thomas F. P. Sullivan ed., 23d ed.
 2017

 There may be state and local environmental requirements in addition to federal laws.
 Federal law preempts state and local environmental law, but there can still be specific requirements of state agencies, and/or state agencies may carry out functions on behalf of a federal agency.
 It can cover different subjects in addition to traditional law, such as public safety, health, and science.
 It can include environmental protection and compliance, wetlands, pollution, toxic torts, air, water, public lands, etc. Add all of this to the complexity of understanding administrative law, practice, and procedure, and environmental law can be one of the most complicated subjects you will ever study.

 The resources in this guide are designed to be a brief overview of the many different resources that are important in the study and practice of environmental law.
 It does not claim to be comprehensive but instead is designed to serve as a starting point.
 The laws listed on this page are available on Westlaw, Lexis Advance, and Fastcase for members of the Loyola community.
 Any additional links below are to other free/useful online or print sources.

 Listed here are a few of the major laws and their corresponding regulations in this subject.
 The statute link is to its codification in the United States Code (U.S.C.).
-The Parallel Table of Authorities lists rulemaking authority for provisions in the Code of Federal Regulations (CFR) by listing U.S.C. provisions next to corresponding CFR provisions.
+The Parallel Table of Authorities and Rules lists rulemaking authority for provisions in the Code of Federal Regulations (CFR) by listing U.S.C. provisions next to corresponding CFR provisions.
 This is intended to show the wide range of legal materials in environmental law, not to be a comprehensive list.

 These citations are read as: